ngrx/platform/projects/ngrx.io/content/guide/component-store/effect.md

 * Those inputs can either be values or Observables of values.
 * Effects perform tasks, which are synchronous or asynchronous.

-## Writing effects
+## `effect` method

-`effect` method takes a callback with an Observable of values, which describes HOW exactly new incoming values should be handled.
+The `effect` method takes a callback with an Observable of values, that describes HOW new incoming values should be handled.
 Each new call of the effect would push the value into that Observable.